I’m Not the Kind of Person Who Likes to Sue!

 So, why should you file a claim or lawsuit?

 CLAIM OR LAWSUIT?
-Many motorcycle accidents are settled in claim without having to file a lawsuit.
+Many motorcycle accidents are settled in the claim stage without having to file a lawsuit.
 Even when a lawsuit is filed, they are usually settled without you having to testify at trial or incur substantial trial expenses which are paid back to your lawyer out of the money you receive.

 All cases start by filing a claim.
 Sometimes, insurance company claim representatives don’t understand motorcycle accidents and think it’s your fault.
 When that happens, we may have to file a lawsuit.
 Sometimes we’re able to explain why it wasn’t your fault and sometimes were able to send an investigator to get a witness statement to prove that it’s the other driver’s fault.